 Article 4 - Operations

-4.1 General - Virginia Power and Generator Owner agree that their respective performances of this Agreement shall comply with the then-existing (or amended) manuals, standards, and guidelines of NERC, SERC, or any other NERC subregion in which Virginia Power’s Control Area is located.
-To the extent that this Agreement does not specifically address or provide mechanisms necessary to comply with such NERC or SERC manuals, standards, or guidelines, Virginia Power and Generator Owner hereby agree that both Parties shall provide to the other Party all such information as may reasonably be required to comply with such manuals, standards, or guidelines and shall operate, or cause to be operated, their respective facilities in accordance with such manuals, standards, or guidelines.
+4.1 General - Virginia Power and Generator Owner agree that their respective performances of this Agreement shall comply with the [then-existing (or amended)] manuals, standards, and guidelines of NERC, SERC, or any other NERC subregion in which Virginia Power’s Control Area is located.
+[This needs clarification—Generator Owner should not be required to modify the Facility or pay for modifications to Interconnection Facilities if standards change, unless the changes are intended to apply to already existing facilities.]
+To the extent that this Agreement does not specifically address or provide mechanisms necessary to comply with such NERC or SERC manuals, standards, or guidelines, Virginia Power and Generator Owner hereby agree that both Parties shall provide to the other Party all such information as may reasonably be required to comply with such manuals, standards, or guidelines, including copies of such manuals, standards and guidelines, and shall operate, or cause to be operated, their respective facilities in accordance with such manuals, standards, or guidelines.

 4.2 Administrative Committee

-4.2.1 Virginia Power and Generator Owner shall each appoint one representative to serve on an administrative committee (“Administrative Committee”) to act for each respective Party in all matters pertaining to or relating to this Agreement.
+4.2.1 Virginia Power and Generator Owner shall each appoint one representative to serve on an administrative committee (“Administrative Committee”) which representative shall have the authority to act for each respective Party in all matters pertaining to or relating to the operating practices and procedures described in Section 4.2.3 of this Agreement.
 The members of the Administrative Committee shall communicate with each other as often as required to carry out the terms and conditions of this Agreement.
 The Administrative Committee shall meet in person as soon as practicable subsequent to the request of either Administrative Committee member.

 4.2.2 Each representative on the Administrative Committee may at any time designate a substitute to act for him or her with respect to any matter or matters specified in such notice.
 All decisions made or directions given by the Administrative Committee shall be unanimous.
+[What happens if the Parties cannot agree?]

 4.2.3 The Administrative Committee shall be responsible for the establishment, from time to time, of the operating practices and procedures for the interconnected operation of the Facility.
 These practices and procedures shall be consistent with the provisions of this Agreement.